d-soerensen/boiler-plate/ops/monitoring/README.md

-# Boiler-plate Monitoring Stack
+# Boilerplate Monitoring Stack

-This directory contains the monitoring and observability configuration for Boiler-plate.
+This directory contains the monitoring and observability configuration for Boilerplate.

 ## 🏗️ Components